rajeshvkothari/oom/Internal/NEW_GIN_README.md

   - Verify tickclamp model:

-      To verify that tickclamp is deployed successfully, use the following command and check that all pods are in running state on Tickclamp Server:
+      To verify that tickclamp is deployed successfully, use the following command and check that all pods are in running state on GIN Server:

 	  ```sh
 	  $ kubectl get pods -n tick